PooDoge/Dogeshrek-Farms/README.md

 npm run winBuild
 ```

+## Smart Contracts

+This platform was forked from [Cashcow's](https://github.com/CashCowProject/) code and all the Smart Contracts were forked from [here](https://github.com/CashCowProject/cashcow-contracts).

 ## Dogeshrek Farms Info

 To get your Dogechain token project listed on Dogeshrek or to get your own farming pools contact an admin in our official [Telegram Group](https://t.me/DogeshrekChat).
 Must have a reasonable amount of liquidity added to [Dogeshrek DEX](https://farms.dogechain.dev/#/pool).